 Wellfleet is known for its eponymous oysters, one of the most popular types of oysters unique to the east coast US.

-Stop by The Wicked Oyster or one of Wellfleet’s many seafood restaurants for a taste of these famous oysters.
+Stop by The Wicked Oyster or one of the many seafood restaurants in town for a taste of these famous oysters.

-Wellfleet is located in the Outer Cape, so if you’re not up for heading out to Wellfleet just for oysters, combine it with a day trip to another fun Outer Cape town, Provincetown, MA.
+Wellfleet is located in the Outer Cape, so if you’re not up for making the trek out there just for oysters, combine it with a day trip to another fun Outer Cape town, Provincetown, MA.

 Wrentham Village Premium Outlets is a popular outlet mall in Massachusetts.
 It can be a bit confusing to get to from Boston, so don’t rely on Google Maps to get there.
 I’m sure you can guess how I know.

 Aside from that, the store selection is pretty good, so it’s still worth the trip out from Boston.
-Stores at the Wrentham Village Premium Outlets include:
+Popular stores at the Wrentham Village Premium Outlets include:

 For a full list of shops at this outlet, check out the Wrentham Village Premium Outlets stores list.